Top 10 employee benefits and their tax (dis)deductibility

 • Company nursery

-* The same rule applies to all non-monetary benefits - they are exempt from income tax only if they do not exceed half of the current average salary of the employee in the whole year (for 2024 this amount is CZK 21,983).
-Anything above this threshold is still a tax-deductible expense for the employer, but will already be reflected in the employee's wages and therefore income tax and levies.
+The same rule applies to other non-cash benefits (except for health benefits) - they are exempt from income tax only if they do not exceed half of the current average wage for the employee in the whole year (for 2025 this amount is CZK 23,278, in 2024 it was CZK 21,983).
+Anything above this threshold is a tax deductible expense for the employer, but for the employee it is already taxable income and therefore subject to income tax and levies.

 Main types of company benefits and tax deductibility

-Benefits vary in form and nature and therefore also vary in terms of taxation.
+Benefits differ in form and nature and therefore also differ in terms of taxation.
 Some will please employees because they are exempt from income taxes, while others can be claimed as a tax expense by you.
 A few of them even meet both conditions, making it an ideal benefit for both parties.
 See below for specific information on each category.

 1/ Meals